China September data shows loan recovery but weak investment, forex outflows cloud picture

-BEIJING China's banks increased lending in September, supporting Beijing's efforts to guide capital into the struggling economy, but foreign investment remained weak and foreign exchange reserve data showed signs of potential capital flight.
+BEIJING China's banks increased lending in September, supporting Beijing's efforts to guide capital into the struggling economy, but foreign investment remained weak and forex reserve data showed signs of potential capital flight.

 Other data this week was also mixed, with exports and imports beating expectations but consumer inflation slipping to its lowest in nearly 5 years, pointing to broader weakness in the economy and reinforcing expectations that authorities will need to roll out more stimulus measures.